5jt/dyalog-cookbook/manuscript/13-Windows-Services.md

 ∇
 ~~~

 We could discuss all the sub functions called by these two functions but it would tell us little.
 Therefore we suggest you copy the code from the web site.
-We discuss here just the two test functions:
+We discuss just the two test functions:

 ~~~
 ∇ R←Test_01(stopFlag batchFlag);⎕TRAP;rc;more